nham/math_notes/notes/topology/intro.md

  - every open ball in R^n is homeomorphic to every other open ball
  - every open ball in R^n is homeomorphic to $\mathbb{R}^n$
+ - metric topology, product topology on R^n are the same
  - the map between the 2-sphere and the unit cube in R^3 is a homeomorphism
  - R^n is separable